 Understandably, households and families on low incomes will be feeling apprehensive about the months ahead, particularly as we approach Christmas.
 But there is help available for those who need it.

-Where can you find help?
+Where can you find energy bill help?

 Free money-saving & energy advice services such as LEAP (the Local Energy Advice Partnership) can offer immediate help and advice to help you reduce your energy usage – saving money whilst also keeping your home cosy and warm.
 LEAP can also arrange additional support with IncomeMax – an income-maximisation service that can help you manage your bills and any debt you might have.
 Call the free helpline on 0800 060 7567 and a member of the Energy Advice Team will be able to provide advice over the telephone or arrange a home visit.